-As at July 31, 2019, we had \$1.4 million of cash and we were committed to pay \$4.0 million of trade and other payables, \$1.1 million due to a related party, and \$1.2 million for research and development commitments over the next twelve months as described below under "Contractual Obligations".
-In addition, estimated expenditures over the next twelve months under cancellable agreements with contract research organizations conducting work related to our clinical trials total approximately \$3.6 million.
+As at January 31, 2020, we had \$1.2 million of cash and we were committed to pay \$3.5 million of trade and other payables, \$1.0 million due to Resverlogix Corp., \$0.1 million due to related parties and \$1.6 million for research and development commitments over the next twelve months as described below under "Contractual Obligations".
+In addition, estimated expenditures over the next twelve months under cancellable agreements with contract research organizations conducting work related to our clinical trials total approximately \$2.3 million.

-We believe our cash as at July 31, 2019, in combination with the cash we expect to receive over the next year pursuant to the license agreement with Newsoara, is not sufficient to fund our contractual commitments over at least the next year and is not sufficient to fund our planned business operations over the next year.
+We believe our cash as at January 31, 2020 is not sufficient to fund our contractual commitments over at least the next year and is not sufficient to fund our planned business operations over the next year.
+We must raise additional capital and need to raise a portion of the additional capital prior to our fiscal year end, April 30, 2020.
 We will continue to pursue alternatives to raise additional capital including issuing additional equity and/or debt and/or from other sources such as partnering and/or licensing; however, there is no assurance that these initiatives will be successful.
 These conditions result in a material uncertainty which may cast significant doubt on our ability to continue as a going concern.